Anemolo/Links-I-Love/read-list.md

 - [Basics of lightning](https://learnopengl.com/Lighting/Basic-Lighting) - Thats it.
 I should check out the full site in more detail
 - [Diffuse Lighting in WebGL](http://learnwebgl.brown37.net/09_lights/lights_diffuse.html) - Focused on webGL.
 Seems ancient.
 Worth for a deep look
 - [Basics of shading in openGL](http://www.opengl-tutorial.org/beginners-tutorials/tutorial-8-basic-shading/) - Same thing as weGL, might be good to take a look at other tuts
-- [In defebse if Utility](https://frontstuff.io/in-defense-of-utility-first-css) - A little bit of extra
 - [React from scraft, and why react is great](https://jlongster.com/Removing-User-Interface-Complexity,-or-Why-React-is-Awesome)

 # Things I'm looking to research